voceconnect/cms-press/readme.txt

 Tested up to: 2.9
 Stable tag: trunk

-Adds ability to create custom content types (post_types) and taxonomies to your wordpress installation.
+Adds ability to create custom content types (post_types) and taxonomies to your WordPress installation.

 == Description ==

 CMS Press opens up the ability to create and manage custom content types and taxonomies for your WordPress site.
-It adds the flexibilty to have more than just posts and pages for content by allowing the user to register their own post_types that can use their separate theming from the post and page template along with its own permalink structure.
+It adds the flexibility to have more than just posts and pages for content by allowing the user to register their own post_types that can use their separate theming from the post and page template along with its own permalink structure.

 Along with custom post_types, CMS Press gives users the also register their own taxonomies.
 With the addition of